Key takeaways

 Bankrate tip

-Due to the large borrowing amounts, some lenders don’t extend loans to those who plan to use the RV as a primary residence.
-While some may approve loans for those who choose to live this nomadic lifestyle, it’s generally only if they have a low DTI, a stellar credit score and an established credit history.
+Some lenders don’t extend loans to those who plan to use the RV as a primary residence.
+For approval, you likely need a low DTI, a stellar credit score and an established credit history.
 Unless you fall into this category, getting approved for an RV loan may be difficult.

 Available interest rates

 The rates that are disclosed on the lender’s website aren’t always guaranteed.
-Before setting your sites on a lender because of a particularly low APR, prequalify (if the lender offers the tool) to see your predicted rate.
-If prequalification isn’t offered, keep in mind that the APR minimum is reserved for the most creditworthy borrowers.
+Before choosing a lender because of a particularly low annual percentage rate (APR), prequalify (if the lender offers the tool) to see your predicted rate.
+Keep in mind that the smallest APR is reserved for the most creditworthy borrowers.

 Also, ensure that the interest ranges disclosed aren’t promotional or for a set amount of time.
 To better understand the rate you could be offered, read the lender’s terms and conditions page or call a customer service representative.